-Retention – with average recruitment time being over 50 days, the cost of recruitment can be high not only in advertising costs but with the time needed to manage the process and the impact on productivity and the team.
+Retention – with the average recruitment time being over 50 days, the cost of recruitment can be high not only in advertising costs but with the time needed to manage the process and the impact on productivity and the team.
 Staff retention is key to growth and profit.
 It provides stability, improves client relationships and teamwork and increases the knowledge in the organisation.
 Your HR strategy should encourage high staff retention, minimising the negative impact on costs and productivity which staff changes can bring.

 Engagement – essential to performance.
 An HR department will ensure that employees are motivated, valued and part of the organisation.
 Compensation packages, communication plans, supporting line managers and a training programme are just four ways in which the HR department can promote engagement.